r-dube/pickingflowers/about.md

 None seem to be available on China, despite its growing attack activity.
 This book is an attempt to fill that gap on China.

-The title of this book is inspired by a report on China's military (People's Liberation Army - PLA) infilitration of international research universities.
+The title of this book is inspired by a report on China's infilitration of international research universities.
-The title of the report - *Picking Flowers Making Honey*<sup>[1](#aspi20181030)</sup> - comes from a phrase that the PLA uses (picking flowers in foreign lands to make honey in China) to describe its university espionage program.
+The title of the report - *Picking Flowers Making Honey* - comes from a phrase (picking flowers in foreign lands to make honey in China) that the Chinese military uses to summarize its university espionage program (1).

+### References and notes
-<a name="aspi20181030">1</a>: Picking Flowers Making Honey, Alex Joske.
+1: Picking Flowers Making Honey.
+Alex Joske.
 Australian Strategic Policy Institute.
 October 30, 2018.
-Retrieved from https://www.aspi.org.au/report/picking-flowers-making-honey